kburk1997/TrustNews/README.md

 # TrustNews
-A Chrome Extension that determines if a news source is trustworthy.
+A Chrome extension that determines if a news source is trustworthy.
 Created at HackRPI 2015 by: Kathleen Burkhardt and Alex Lin

 ##How do I use this extension?